-My book project, Informal Regulation of Drug Trafficking in Latin America, analyzes how and why police tolerate, protect or prey upon drug dealers and control drug-related violence.
+My book manuscript (under review), Informal regulation of criminal markets: Police, politicians, drugs and violence in Latin America, analyzes how and why police tolerate, protect or prey upon drug dealers and control drug-related violence.
 In contrast with most of the literature on criminal violence, I focus on an often-neglected actor, the police, and on its relationship with sub-national political authorities.

 I argue that political turnover and fragmentation influence police autonomy, and shape how police employ corruption and violence to regulate drug trafficking in metropolitan areas.
 Regulatory arrangements in turn affect levels of criminals violence.